 - The Data Availability section must clearly indicate where and how data can be accessed.

 - Data should be either provided as Supplementary Information, deposited in open repositories (such as Dryad, OSF, Figshare, Morphobank, Morphosource, Github, MorphoMuseuM, Phenome10k, etc.), or hosted by institutional repositories and accessible at least upon request.

 - As much as possible, data should be provided in machine-readable formats.
 Avoid PDFs, except for textual supplementary information.

 - If applicable, list the documents attached to the paper as Supplementary Information.

-- These documents must be made available to readers as supplementary material and uploaded to the preprint server or to an open online repository (see above).
+- These documents must be made available to readers as supplementary material and uploaded to the online server or to an open online repository (see above).

 - Authors are free to use their preferred reference style, as long as usual bibliographic information is provided (e.g., Authors, Year, Title, Editor/Journal, Volume, Pages/DOI) and style is consistent.

 - Author-year or numerical citation schemes can be used.

 - All references cited in the text must be included in the reference section and listed either in alphabetical order (author-year format) or by order of appearance (numerical format).

 - Authors are encouraged to cite the original research reporting new data and discoveries as the primary source of information, not just only review articles (see more here).